natalieagus/50005/docs/Problem Set/02-os-services-design-structure.md

 Answer the following questions:

-1. **Explain** clearly what it means for a system call to be blocking and provide an example related to this GUI scenario.
+1. **Explain** clearly what it means for a system call to be <span class="orange-bold">blocking</span> and provide an example related to this GUI scenario.
 2. **Describe** the impact of blocking system calls on the responsiveness of GUI-based applications.
 3. Briefly **describe** what a non-blocking or asynchronous system call is, and how using this approach could improve the application's responsiveness.
 4. Suggest a **practical** approach to fix this issue and clearly explain why your solution would resolve the problem.